 Want to know what it’s like to be a PPC Specialist?
-Our Paid Search Specialist (Mick Currell) is here to guide you through a typical day.
+Here is a guide through a typical day in paid search.

 Have you heard of PPC but aren’t too sure on what it is?
 Firstly, for those who are not clear on what PPC is, in its basic terms, PPC stands for Pay Per Click.
 Effectively this means you pay Google or Bing (or another Search Engine) whenever someone clicks on an ad which you have created, directing them to your website.
 This is different to SEO (Search Engine Optimisation) in that once your ads have been created you can show up in search results almost instantly.